Simcenter Amesim

 Simcenter Amesim is a commercial simulation software for the modeling and analysis of multi-domain systems.
 It is part of systems engineering domain and falls into the mechatronic engineering field.

 The software package is a suite of tools used to model, analyze and predict the performance of mechatronics systems.
 Models are described using nonlinear time-dependent analytical equations that represent the system's hydraulic, pneumatic, thermal, electric or mechanical behavior.
 Compared to 3D CAE modeling this approach gives the capability to simulate the behavior of systems before detailed CAD geometry is available, hence it is used earlier in the system design cycle or V-Model.

 To create a simulation model for a system, a set of libraries is used.
 These contain pre-defined components for different physical domains.
 The icons in the system have to be connected and for this purpose each icon has ports, which have several inputs and outputs.
 Causality is enforced by linking the inputs of one icon to the outputs of another icon (and vice versa).

-Simcenter Amesim libraries are written in C language and also support Modelica, which is a non-proprietary, object-oriented, equation based language to model complex physical systems containing, e.g., mechanical, electrical, electronic, hydraulic, thermal, control, electric power or process-oriented subcomponents.
+Simcenter Amesim libraries are written in C language, Python and also support Modelica, which is a non-proprietary, object-oriented, equation based language to model complex physical systems containing, e.g., mechanical, electrical, electronic, hydraulic, thermal, control, electric power or process-oriented subcomponents.
 The software runs on Linux and on Windows platforms.

 Simcenter Amesim is a part of the Siemens Digital Industries Software Simcenter portfolio.
 This combines 1D simulation, 3D CAE and physical testing with intelligent reporting and data analytics.
 This portfolio is intended for development of complex products that include smart systems, through implementing a Predictive Engineering Analytics approach.